ShishKebabs/halowars-overhaul-mod/startup/readme.txt

-delete the .bak extension
-move this "startup" folder to "halo wars" directory
+move this "startup" folder to "halo wars" directory for it to work properly